betterscientificsoftware/bssw.io/Articles/Blog/UnderstandingSoftwareTestingPractices.md

 #### Publication date: Aug 6, 2018

 <!-- deck start -->
 The significance of testing in scientific software development cannot be overstated.
 Rigorous testing, spanning various types and granularities, serves as a critical safeguard against errors, ensures the intended functionality of the code, and contributes to the overall reliability of software systems.
-This article explores different testing types, scales, and tools, emphasizing the synergy between unit testing frameworks and analysis tools.
+This article explores different testing types, scales, and tools, emphasizing the synergy between various testing frameworks and tools.
 <!-- deck end -->

 Thorough and consistent testing is a cornerstone of software development, serving vital purposes such as maintaining adaptability across diverse systems, enabling safe refactoring, and ensuring the delivery of accurate results to users.
 This document delves into the critical aspects of testing, shedding light on its importance and various applications in scientific software development.